line-developer-community/liff-client-csharp/README.md

 ## Visual Studio Project Template

-The template for the [LIFF Starter](https://marketplace.visualstudio.com/items?itemName=pierre3.LiffStarterCSharp) project is now available.
+The [LIFF Starter Project Template](https://marketplace.visualstudio.com/items?itemName=pierre3.LiffStarterCSharp) is now available.
 With this template, you can quickly create an application like a demo site and deploy it to your GitHub page.

 - See: https://github.com/line-developer-community/liff-client-csharp/tree/master/vsix